Vanness Wu: Early career with F4

-Solo career success and acting career
+Solo career

 Wu has appeared in several Taiwanese dramas as well as motion pictures.
 In 2009, he starred as Ren Guang Xi in Autumn's Concerto, one of the highest-rated Taiwanese idol drama.
 He also released his first Japanese single "Only", which entered Top 10 of the Oricon Chart, as well as another single "I Don't Wanna Lose You".

-In 2010, Wu became the executive producer for the television series Year of the Rain.

 Wu's third Chinese solo album C'est La V was released July 2011 under Universal Music Taiwan.
 It features collaborations with international artistes such as Ryan Tedder from OneRepublic, as well as Bruno Mars and Justin Michael who wrote the track "Knockin".

-Besides directing, producing, acting, and singing, Wu is also the creator/designer of his own jewelry line 3.V.O.7.
-He is also the creative director of Reebok (greater China division).
+Wu is also the creator/designer of his own designer label 3.V.O.7.

 In 2012, Wu won the "Best Crossover Singer" at the 16th Chinese Global Music Charts.

 In 2013, Wu joined Jiangsu TV's diving variety show Stars in Danger: The High Dive, and won the silver medal.

 In January 2015, Wu was announced to be one of the judges of the talent show Asia's Got Talent, along with Indonesian-French singer Anggun, Canadian musician David Foster, and former Spice Girls member Melanie C, which aired from March to May on AXN Asia.

 In July 2015, Wu returned to the Philippines after a decade of his first visit for the special show for the #LiveinLevis event sponsored by Levi's in line with the launch of the Women's Denim Collection for Fall 2015.
 Wu's performance was a way of thanking the brand's fans and style seekers.

 In 2016, it was announced that Wu would star in his first Chinese television series The Princess Weiyoung alongside Tiffany Tang, playing the 5th century prince and then Emperor Tuoba Yu of the Northern Wei Dynasty.
 He was also in the science fiction film Pili Back.
 In the same year, he participated with his sister Melody in the third season of The Amazing Race China, based on CBS's reality program of the same name, where they were eliminated on the ninth leg and finished 4th.

 In 2019, he starred in Ip Man 4: The Finale alongside Donnie Yen where he played Hartman Wu, a U.S. Marine Corps Staff Sergeant and Bruce Lee's student.

+In 2018, he established his own footwear brand called xVessel.

+In 2026, Wu reunited with his fellow F4 members for their first world tour, F✦FOREVER 1st World Tour, at Chengdu and Wuhan in China, Jakarta in Indonesia, Bulacan in Philippines, Bangkok in Thailand, Kuala Lumpur in Malaysia, and Singapore.